chloejones9464/a-and-b-roofing-services/README.md

 ### Initial Discussions
 A & B Roofing Services is a company in the real world that have been established since COVID came around.
 It is a family run business with over 30 years experience and have proven very popular and reliable in and around the Rhondda Valleys.
-Customers have spread the word about A & B Roofing Services through general word of mouth but the company have been looking to create another way to reach their customers.
+Customers have spread the word about A & B Roofing Services through general word of mouth but the company have been looking to create another ways to reach their customers.

 Along with Facebook and the local business magazine promotions, Brandon and Anthony have some concerns that these methods may not be enough.
-After a few customers asking and advising, the company finally decided to create their own website with easy to use features, the ability to call them on any page, access to their ever growing portfolio, a service page with all they can offer and an enquiry page.
+After a few customers asking if the business had another way to contact them and view their work, the company finally decided to create their own website with easy to use features.
+Features such as; the ability to call the company on any page, access to their ever growing portfolio, a service page with all they can offer and an enquiry page.

 ### Key information for the site